 There’s one last thing.
 Campbell’s City Hall has never flown the pride flag in all the city’s history.
 As council member, I’ll make sure that changes.

 Sergio Lopez is a nonprofit leader and candidate for Campbell City Council.
 He graduated from Yale, works in youth leadership and civic engagement, and sits on the Board of Directors of the Campbell Historical Museum Foundation.
+Opinions are the author’s own and do not necessarily reflect those of San Jose Inside.
 Send op-ed pitches to [email protected].